MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/model-tables-as-skills-ur.md

 ## How to model a table as a skill

-To model data in a table as a skill, first you need to create a column for the new skill.
-Then you need to add the column to the Skill Main form so that it's visible in the app.
-After that, you need assign a value to the skill and assign the skill to agents.
-Finally, add the skill as a condition in an assignment rule.
+To model data in a table as a skill, you'll need to do the following steps:

+1. Create a column for the new skill.
+1. Add the column to the Skill Main form so that it's visible in the Customer Service admin center app.
+1. Assign a value to the skill and assign the skill to agents.
+1. Finally, add the skill as a condition in an assignment rule.

 In this example, we model a skill on data in the **Products** table.

 ### Create a skill column